voxxlr/processor/README.md

 ```

 to process datasets located in the DATA_DIR directory.
 The DATA_DIR must contain a file call process.yaml that
-contains instructions for the processor including which files to process.
+contains instructions for the processor including which datasets to process.
 An example of the process.yaml file can be found in
 the root of this directory.

+The processor will create a directory for dataset which contains the input to the doc server.
+When starting the server, the DATA_DIR must
+be passed as a parameter.